paretoman/votekit/tutorial/architecture.md

 * CandidateDns
     * Nearly identical mirrors of the classes for Candidates above exist for CandidateDns.

+## Sim Data

+This data structure is passed with sim's update calls to the views.
+The data changes based on sim mode.
+It is one of the following:

+* electionResults comes from simOne
+* samplingResults comes from simSample

 ## Election Model

 Do the math of the election: casting and counting votes.